-LIBERTY ROW was dedicated on Memorial Day 1919 to honor Cleveland-area soldiers who had died during World War I. The memorial consisted of a series of oak trees planted from Gordon Park on Lake Erie into SHAKER HTS.
+LIBERTY ROW was dedicated on Memorial Day 1919 to honor Cleveland-area soldiers who had died during WORLD WAR I. The memorial consisted of a series of oak trees planted from Gordon Park on Lake Erie into SHAKER HTS.
 The trees stretched along the then newly renamed Liberty Blvd. (formerly the Lower East Blvd., and after 1981, part of Martin Luther King, Jr., Dr.) through Gordon, Rockefeller, and Wade parks, up Ambler Dr. into CLEVELAND HTS., and then along North Park into Shaker Hts.
 A round bronze plaque bearing the name of a dead serviceman was placed in front of each tree.
-Many of the trees remained standing into the 1990s.
-However, a number of the name plaques had been destroyed or stolen by vandals during the 1960s-1980s.
+A number of the trees remained standing (particularly along North Park) into the 2010s and new plantings were replacing lost trees along Martin Luther King, Jr. Drive in 2017.
+However, a number of the name plaques had been destroyed or stolen by vandals over the years.

 See also MONUMENTS.